Sydney Academy: 1980s–1990s

 In January 1987, Sydney Academy became only the second public school in this province to be accredited as an IB school by the International Baccalaureate Organization of Geneva, Switzerland.

 In 1989, Sydney Academy graduated its first French Immersion class.

 In 1991, Sydney Academy celebrated 150 years by holding an all-years reunion.

 During the 1998–1999 school year, the Academy debating team won first place in three different tournaments: the Canadian High School Championship held at McGill University, the Queens University High School Nationals, and the Nova Scotia Provincial Championships.
 The team also took home the prize for top speaker in the latter two tournaments.

 2000s

-In 2011, the debating team also placed first in the Provincial Debating Championships.
+In 2011, the debating team placed first in the Provincial Debating Championships.